 Calcium CalculatorTM Frequently Asked Questions

-- Why are some common calcium-containing foods, such as spinach, not listed?
+- Why are some common calcium-containing foods, such as spinach and sesame seeds, not listed?

 Many foods thought to be high in calcium don't provide our bodies with adequate amounts in one portion.

 Learn more about calcium absorption from food here.

 - Is it OK to get calcium from a supplement?